cloud66/help-old/_posts/managing-your-stack/applying-upgrades.md

 <ol class="article-list">

-<li>Leave the package updates, if you're concerned about your app stability.</li>
+<li>Leave the package updates, safest bet or if you're concerned about your app stability.</li>

-<li>Update the packages yourself through sudo apt-get -y dist-upgrade (if there is a new feature you're after or just want to be running the latest)</li>
+<li>Update the packages yourself through `sudo apt-get -y upgrade` or dist-upgrade package (if there is a new feature you're after or just want to be running the latest)</li>

 <li>Update the packages indirectly through scaling up a new server, and then dropping the old one (the new server will always get the latest packages installed on it);</li>
 </ol>